Tiago Ferreyra

-Tiago Martín Ferreyra (born 17 April 2002) is an Argentine footballer who plays as a centre-back for Chilean club San Luis de Quillota on loan from Mitre SdE.
+Tiago Martín Ferreyra (born 17 April 2002) is an Argentine footballer who plays as a centre-back for Primera Nacional club Maipú on loan from Mitre SdE.

 Career

 Born in Nueva Galia, San Luis, Argentina, Ferreyra is a product of Juventud Unida Universitario and was promoted to the first team in September 2020.
 In 2022–2023, he played for Villa Belgrano.
 In 2024, he was loaned out to Mitre on a deal until December of the same year.

 In August 2024, Mitre acquired the 80% of his rights on a deal until December 2028 and loaned him to Defensa y Justicia in the Argentine Primera División.
 In January 2025, he moved on loan to Chilean Primera División club Deportes Iquique.
 In the second half of the year, he switched to San Luis de Quillota in the Liga de Ascenso.